 You can also decorate your pumpkins with faux nuts.
-Faux nuts are generally made from natural corn cob bedding that is used for small animals.
+These are generally made from natural corn cob bedding that is used for small animals.
 Yup, dried and crushed corn cobs look just like chopped nuts.
 I couldn’t find a bag in stores near me.
 It would be sold in pet supply stores but you can also buy it here (on Amazon) or pick up a smaller bag sold as faux nuts here on Etsy.

-DIY Faux Caramel ‘Pumpkin’ Apples – Video
+DIY Decorative Caramel ‘Pumpkin’ Apples – Video

 - Small foam pumpkins